 Dr. Tull obtained his Ph.D. in clinical psychology from the University of Massachusetts Boston following completion of his internship at the Boston Consortium in Clinical Psychology.
 He completed rotations at the Outpatient Clinic, Substance Abuse Residential Treatment Program, and the National Center for PTSD - Behavioral Sciences Division at the Boston Veterans Affairs Healthcare System.
 Following this internship, Dr. Tull completed a postdoctoral fellowship at the University of Maryland, College Park.

-From Matthew Tull, PhD:
+By Matthew Tull, PhD:

 PTSD and other anxiety disorders can have a tremendous impact on a person's life, as well as the lives of family and friends.
 Fortunately, we are learning more about anxiety disorders every day.
 Yet, a lot of this information does not always reach the people who need it the most.
 I am excited about being able to relay this information through About.com.
 I hope that my site may give people the information and hope they need to cope with and recover from their own or their loved one's anxiety disorder.